adripinp/Authentication-Security-From-Password-Storage-to-FIDO2-WebAuthn/docs/salt_pepper_analysis.md

 This document compares the security implications of per-user salts versus a global system pepper.

+### Salt & Pepper Analysis

+Each user gets a unique 16-byte salt generated via os.urandom().
+A global pepper is stored in `.env` (not in the database).
+This means even if the database is leaked, attackers cannot easily recompute hashes without knowing the pepper.
+Two users with the same password have different stored hashes because their salts differ.

 ## Overview

 | Feature | Salt | Pepper |